Choekyel/dotfiles1/README.md

 Link for [Homebrew](https://brew.sh/index_de) for macOS or Linux

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)" # cmd may be updated
+# If failed during: git init -q
+Fixed this just by force deleting Homebrew directory:

+sudo rm -rf /usr/local/Homebrew/

+And then launch installation again.

+The reason was that git is not installed on the system.

+# Error: Can't create update lock in /usr/local/var/homebrew/locks!
+sudo chown -R $(whoami) /usr/local/var/homebrew

 # Try run git on the Terminal
 Install git if its not already installed